somsakra/fluentd/README.md

 docker-compose up
 ```
 ***
-fluentd container may be need linux environment for build
+fluentd container may need linux environment for build